Natascha Wharton

-Natascha Wharton (born 1965) is a British film producer and founder of WT2 Productions, an independent film production company, and subsidiary of Working Title Films.
+Natascha Maria Wharton (born June 1965) is a British film producer and founder of WT2 Productions, an independent film production company, and subsidiary of Working Title Films.

 Biography

 Wharton was born in Trinidad to a German mother and Trinidadian father.

 Prior to joining Working Title Films, Wharton served as an assistant to producer Eric Fellner, who would later co-own the company.
 She joined Working Title in 1993, serving as an assistant to Fellner and Working Title co-founder Tim Bevan.
 Wharton later became a development executive for the company and, in 1999, established Working Title's subsidiary WT2 Productions as a production company that produced independent films.
 Films produced under the WT2 production banner include Shaun of the Dead, Billy Elliot, The Calcium Kid and Ali G Indahouse.

 Wharton left Working Title in July 2009.
 She is currently the head of development and production executive for the British Film Institute's Film Fund.